hieuvh3011/hieuvh/README.md

 ```bash
 $ yarn devStart
 ```
-then go to [localhost:5000](https://localhost:5000) to see the result.
+then go to [localhost:8088](https://localhost:8088) to see the result (you can change port if it's conflict to port in your computer).

 ## 2. Folder structure
 My website follow simple [MVC pattern](https://developer.mozilla.org/en-US/docs/Glossary/MVC).
 So, here is structure: